bocchino/AppleCore/README.md

 -----------

-This software and the accompanying documentation are provided free for general use, PROVIDED THAT ATTRIBUTION IS MAINTAINED.
+This software and the accompanying documentation are provided free for general use, _provided that attribution is maintained_.
 Any public copying or distribution of this work or any derivative works thereof must clearly state the original author's contribution.